YuBlum/stark-lang/README.md

 };
 ```

-The `brk` statement can be nested:
+The `brk` expression can be nested:
 ```py
 def foo : () => {
   {